Michigan’s Super Drunk Driving Law Prohibits Driving with a High BAC

 - Mandatory completion of an alcohol treatment program

-- Ignition Interlock device use with compliance after 45 days of license suspension
+- Ignition Interlock device after 45 days of license suspension

 - Loss of a Concealed Pistol Permit for 3 years